Barb and Dave's Family Website |

 The last remaining cathedral manse house was also found here.
 All but this one have been torn down, but thankfully, preservationists got to save this one.
 It was here that we were treated to "Jackie," an older gent who just handed out little tracts of advice to passers-by.
 And this is what we could all do in retirement!

-We started on the West end, with the Universities, but stopped at the Transportation Museum where Barb, Paul and I bailed off the bus.
-This was a great museum, with cars, trains, trolleys, and ships.
-The latter were reminiscent of the Clyde shipbuilding days.
 There was a "Wall of Cars" featuring many of the old automobiles from the turn of the 1900s, as well as a steam powered truck, that was able to haul six times it's own weight, and ran faithfully for some 60 years.
 Of interest to me - naturally - was the model train shop, which had a great deal of older British model railroad paraphernalia.
-Finally, exhausted from looking at trains, buses, cars, and other forms of transportation, we hopped back on the bus to finish the day.

 The Duke of Wellington stature is quite famous due to the hat he always seems to wear.
 The city maintenance workers always remove the traffic cone, but somehow, another always appears overnight.